DevRico003/servers/src/brave-search/COOLIFY.md

 1. A Coolify instance
 2. A Brave Search API key (get it from https://api-dashboard.search.brave.com/app/keys)

-## Deployment Steps
+## Deployment Options

+There are two methods for deployment:

+### Option 1: Using the Simple Dockerfile (Recommended)

-### 1. Create a new service in Coolify
+1. In Coolify, create a new service:
    - Select "Docker" as the deployment method
-- Select "Git Repository" as the source
+   - Select "Docker Compose" or "Git Repository" as the source
-- Provide your Git repository URL
+   - If using Git, provide your Git repository URL
    - Set the build context to your repository root
-- Set the Dockerfile path to `/servers/src/brave-search/Dockerfile`
+   - Set the Dockerfile path to `/servers/src/brave-search/Dockerfile.simple`

-### 2. Configure Environment Variables
+2. Configure Environment Variables:

-Add the following environment variables:

    - `BRAVE_API_KEY`: Your Brave Search API key
    - `TRANSPORT`: Set to `sse` to use Server-Sent Events
    - `PORT`: Set to `3000` (or your preferred port)

-### 3. Configure Network Settings
+3. Configure Network Settings:
    - Expose port `3000` (or your configured port)
+   - If you're using a custom domain, set it up in Coolify

+### Option 2: Using Docker Compose

+1. In Coolify, create a new service:
+   - Select "Docker Compose" as the deployment method
+   - Use the docker-compose.yml file provided

+2. Configure Environment Variables:
+   - `BRAVE_API_KEY`: Your Brave Search API key (the other variables are already set in docker-compose.yml)

+3. Configure Network Settings:
+   - The port is already configured in the docker-compose.yml file
-- If you're using a custom domain, make sure to set it up in Coolify
+   - If you're using a custom domain, set it up in Coolify

-### 4. Health Checks (Optional)
+## Health Checks (Optional)

 Add a health check if desired:
 - Type: HTTP